kantuni/ZKP/README.md

 "Minivoting" is not secure, as participants can misbehave.

 1. A voter can encrypt an invalid (not 0 or 1) vote, which will give him an unfair advantage.
-2. The authority decrypted correctly, i.e. announced the correct result.
+2. The authority can decrypt incorrectly, i.e. announce a fake result.

 There's also an issue with just having one "trusted" authority, which can be solved by using the threshold encryption scheme which uses n authorities instead of one.
-This way if at least one of the authorities is honest, the rest of them cannot misbehave. (threshold encryption is outside of the course of this paper)
+This way if at least one of the authorities is honest, the rest of them cannot misbehave. (threshold encryption is outside of the course of this project)

 ### Zero-Knowledge Proofs

-Luckily, there is a solution to both these issues – namely, zero-knowledge proofs.
+Luckily, there is a solution to both of these issues – namely, zero-knowledge proofs.

 > In cryptography, a **zero**-**knowledge** proof or **zero**-**knowledge** protocol is a method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying any information apart from the fact that the statement is indeed true.